January term policies, services and office information

 Fall withdrawn student: If a student withdraws from fall semester after attending, they must reapply as an auditor student for J-term.
 These students may audit a J-term course, which means they will not earn credits or a grade for the course, but it will appear on their transcript as an audit.
 These students must work closely with the Office of Advising and the Office of the Registrar as they begin J-term.
 If the student withdrew from fall at a point in the semester at which they already have paid 100% of their fees for fall semester, they can participate in the J-term audit without additional fees.
 If a student withdrew from fall and has only paid a portion of the fall semester fees, they must reapply as a non-degree seeking student and can audit a course.
 These students will be charged a fee per credit for the audited course, not to exceed the total cost of tuition they would have paid for fall semester had the student stayed for the full semester.
 The Business Office will determine the cost of the audit for these students on a case-by-case basis.
 These students must work closely with the Business Office, the Office of Advising and the Office of the Registrar as they begin J-term.
 Students who remain in good academic and social standing may enroll for spring semester.
 To continue enrollment in the spring semester, students must reapply as a degree-seeking student for spring.

 New student: New students seeking to begin their studies for the first-time at Augustana should work first with their admissions counselor about this process.
-These students will make application to the college both as an auditor student for J-term and as a degree-seeking student for spring semester.
+These students will apply to the college both as an auditor student for J-term and as a degree-seeking student for spring semester.
 All regular admissions standards and tuition deposit requirements will apply.
 These students may audit a J-term course, which means they will not earn credits or a grade for the course, but it will appear on their transcript as an audit.
 These students will be billed a set amount of $750.00 for J-term which covers room & board for J-term.
 These students must work closely with the Business Office, the Office of Advising and the Office of the Registrar as they begin J-term and consult with their new advisor as they prepare to begin spring semester.
 Students who remain in good academic and social standing may enroll for spring semester.

 Attendance guidelines and policies that are utilized during the academic semesters are also utilized during the J-term.
 Students should ensure that their travel plans and other commitments will enable them to meaningfully participate in courses and have a reasonable chance to be successful in their courses.
 In general, if a student is absent from 20% or more of all class sessions, the student should expect a failing grade.
 Thus, if a student knows in advance that he or she will not be able to attend at least 80% of all J-term classes, the student should not enroll in the J-term.